Page Content

 What is a Statement of Purpose for Graduate School

-In plain and simple terms, a Statement of Purpose is a long essay stating the purpose of applying for a particular Program at a particular University.
-The gist of this essay specifically covers who you are, who you want to become, and your readiness to pursue the program in question.
-So, in essence, what is a Statement of Purpose for Grad School?
+So, in essence, what is a Statement of Purpose for grad school?
 It is a document that provides an opportunity for the candidate to showcase their strengths, weaknesses, aims, objectives, and motivations, along with a brief background and an insight into the chosen career path.
-Therefore, it is one of the main requisites of a complete application to a Graduate School Program.
+Therefore, it is one of THE primary requisites of a complete application to a graduate school program.

 Statement of Purpose Grad School Template

-Seeing how a Statement of Purpose is subjective by nature requires no specific template or format an applicant must follow.
-However, there are certain basic dos and don’ts that one needs to keep in mind, starting with the font size used to the actual content that goes into the Statement of Purpose.
+Seeing as a Statement of Purpose is subjective by nature, there is no specific template or format an applicant must follow.
+However, there are certain basic dos and don’ts that one needs to keep in mind, starting with the size of the font that is used for the actual content that goes into the Statement of Purpose.

-A Graduate School Statement of Purpose Template broadly consists of a few major sections and components that follow a simple yet logical layout.
+A graduate school Statement of Purpose template broadly consists of a few major sections and components that follow a simple yet logical layout.
 One could spruce things up a little by adding some color, styles, and graphical elements, but overdoing all of that could very well rob the thunder from the actual content.
-It is therefore important to strike a fair balance between “decoration” and content.
+It is, therefore, essential to strike a fair balance between “decoration” and content.

 Sections of a Statement of Purpose for Grad School

-A Statement of Purpose should have certain key sections laid out logically and in sequence.
-Additional sections or components may be added, provided they lend cause and character to the document and further compliment or substantiate the points you wish to make.
+A Statement of Purpose should have certain key sections logically and sequentially.
+Additional sections or components may be added, provided they lend cause and character to the document and further complement or substantiate the points you wish to make.

-A sample Statement of Purpose for graduate school would have outlined all the checkpoints effectively, and this can be used to write a new and fresh one from the ground-up.
+A sample Statement of Purpose for graduate school would have outlined all the checkpoints effectively, which can be used to write a new and fresh one from the ground up.

-Not all of the following sections/components need to make it to a Statement of Purpose for Grad School.
+Not all the following sections/components must make it to a Statement of Purpose for grad school.
 Depending on what the university’s requirements are, including them would be prudent:

 1. Introduction